 - .5 cups steamed sweet potato

-Pour sauce on top of the beef mixture in the skillet, and place the entire skillet into the oven.
+- Pour sauce on top of the beef mixture in the skillet, and place the entire skillet into the oven.
+This is optional, to heat the cheese sauce all the way through.
 If you aren’t using a cast iron skillet, and your skillet isn’t safe to go in the oven, transfer the mixture to an oven safe baking dish before popping into the oven.

 - Category: Main Dish